UofA-SPEAR/software/doc/rover/How-to-set-up-a-CANBus-interface-on-the-TX2.md

 $ ip -d -s -h -c link show can0
 ```

-Or, use the `setup-can.bash` script on the desktop.
+Or, use the `make setup-can` script on the desktop.

 #### Explanation of parameters:
 - `type can`: Set type of interface to can